Operation Forager logistics: Guam

-In the months after the battle, Guam was transformed into a major supply, naval and air base, and eventually became the location of Nimitz's headquarters.
-For the purpose, the 5th Naval Construction Brigade was activated at Pearl Harbor on 1 June 1944 under the command of Captain William O. Hiltabidle Jr., with the 26th, 27th and 28th (Special) Naval Construction Regiments assigned.
-The first seabees, the 25th and 53rd Construction Battalions, 2nd and 13th Special Battalions, and Construction Battalion Maintenance Unit 515, arrived with the assault troops, and mainly performed stevedoring duties.
+In the months after the battle, Guam was transformed into a major supply, naval and air base, and eventually became the location of the headquarters of the Commander in Chief of the Pacific Fleet, Admiral Chester W. Nimitz.
+For this purpose, the 5th Naval Construction Brigade was activated at Pearl Harbor on 1 June 1944 under the command of Captain William O. Hiltabidle Jr., with the 26th, 27th and 28th (Special) Naval Construction Regiments assigned.
+The first Seabees, the 25th and 53rd Construction Battalions, 2nd and 13th Special Battalions and Construction Battalion Maintenance Unit 515, arrived with the assault troops, and mainly performed stevedoring duties.
 The 5th Naval Construction Brigade staff came ashore on 23 July.

 Seawall under construction by Seabees of the 76th Construction Battalion at Apra Harbor.
-A 30-ton boulder is hauled to dumping spot.
+A 30-ton boulder is hauled to a dumping spot.

-First order of business was the development of Apra Harbor.
+The first order of business was the development of Apra Harbor.
 Work commenced on a pontoon pier on Cabras Island on 5 August.
 This was completed on 22 August, and by October six 42 by 350 ft piers were in operation.
 Between 3 and 6 October, Guam was struck by a typhoon that wrecked all the piers and severely damaged the barges that had been sunk to create a breakwater.
 The damage was repaired, and a new design was used to make the piers more resilient.
-Limestone was quarried on Cabra Island to construct a breakwater 3,260 ft in length and 32 ft in width.
+Limestone was quarried on Cabras Island to construct a breakwater 3,260 ft in length and 32 ft in width.
 Development of the inner harbor involved 7,500,000 cuft of dredging.